 Choosing the Right LinkedIn Ad Types For Your Campaign Goals

-Calling all B2B marketers!
-LinkedIn is the world’s largest professional network, comprising more than 700 million professionals.
+LinkedIn is the world’s largest professional network, comprised of more than 700 million professionals.
 Over the last several years, the site has transformed from merely a job hunting site to a full-scale social media network with a highly engaged user base.
 According to Hootsuite, “LinkedIn has 15x more content impressions than job postings, and last year, “LinkedIn saw a 55% increase in conversations among connections.”

 In This Article: